sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabNames).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

-Here, the code is less verbose and easier to follow.
-Half of the original code was managing the index variable, obscuring what we want to do during each loop iteration.
+Here, the code is less verbose and easier to follow because half of the original code was managing the index variable, which obscured what we wanted to do during each loop iteration.

-We can shorten the code even more if our callback function accepts only one parameter: the value.
-Lodash’s `kebabCase()` method that we’re using is this kind of function:
+We can shorten the code even more if our callback function accepts only one parameter, which is the value.
+Lodash’s `kebabCase()` method that we’re using is this type of function:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];